shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Lab Scenario Preview/Module9.md

-# Lab Scenario Preview: AI-900: Explore decision support
+# Lab Scenario Preview: PL-300: Build Power BI visuals and reports

-## Lab 01: Explore Cognitive Services
+## Lab 09: Perform Data Analysis in Power BI Desktop

 ### Lab overview

-In this lab, you will learn how cognitive services are provisioned and used.
+In this lab you will create the Sales Exploration report.

 ## Objective

-After completing this lab, you will be able to create an Anomaly Detector resource
+After completing this lab, you will be able to:

+- Create animated scatter charts
+- Use a visual to forecast values

 ## Architecture Diagram